ThibautGery/docker-logging-example/article.md

 The logging system is plugged at the container level because the application should be loosely coupled with the logging system.
 Depending on the environment (development, pre-production, production) we might not send logs to the same
-system: a file for development, elasticseach for pre-production, elasticseach and HDFS for production.
+system: a file for development, Elasticsearch for pre-production, Elasticsearch and HDFS for production.

 Architecture